-The Massachusetts Bay Colony, and Boston itself, date back to 1620.
+The Massachusetts Bay Colony and Boston itself date back to 1620.
 The entire New England area is rich in colonial history, much of it faithfully documented by local historians.
 You’ll find a treasure trove of research resources in Boston.
-The major resources for genealogical research in the city include the New England Historic Genealogical Society, the Massachusetts Historical Society, Boston Public Library and the State of Massachusetts Archives.
+The significant resources for genealogical research in the city include the New England Historic Genealogical Society, the Massachusetts Historical Society, Boston Public Library, and the State of Massachusetts Archives.
 These institutions offer a wealth of resources to help you trace your ancestry and build your family tree — and much of it is free.

 The New England Historic Genealogical Society is the place to visit if your time is limited.
-It offers 200,000-plus published genealogies, biographies and local histories, and over 100,000 microfilm reels containing vital records, administrations and wills going as far back as 1620.
-Located on Newberry Street in Boston, NEHGS is a kind of umbrella research facility that houses many City of Boston records, including births, death and marriage records.
+It offers 200,000-plus published genealogies, biographies and local histories, and over 100,000 microfilm reels containing vital records, administrations, and wills going as far back as 1620.
+Located on Newberry Street in Boston, NEHGS is a kind of umbrella research facility that houses many City of Boston records, including births, death, and marriage records.
 Vast amounts of information are available online and in the research library.
 However, to access these records, you must be a member.
-Memberships are $79.95 a year for an individual and $99.95 for families.
-A new visitor welcome tour is held the second Saturday of each month.
+A new visitor welcome tour is held on the second Saturday of each month.

 State Archives (Massachusetts Secretary of State)